Pepsi101/Hypothesis-Testing-Data-Science/README.md

 # Hypothesis-Testing
 Hypothesis: Social media usage affects the user’s anxiety levels.
-With given user responses from google form we come up with an evidence-based conclusion to the theory.
+<Br>With given user responses from google form we come up with an evidence-based conclusion to the theory.